 I am Phil Elverum.
 Here is my brief autobiography for journalists and fact seekers:

-I am 34 years old.
-I am from the town of Anacortes, Washington.
+I was born in 1978.
+I come from the town of Anacortes, Washington.
 Since 1997 my primary life’s work has been making studio-based music, first under the name “the Microphones” (1997 – 2002) and then “Mount Eerie” (2003 – present).
 In addition to this I have played in other bands (D+, Old Time Relijun), produced other peoples’ recordings and dabbled in painting, writing, and photography.

 Aside from 5 years in Olympia, Wash. and a long winter in northern Norway (2002/2003), I have lived most of my life in Anacortes and much of the content of my music and other art is tied to the place.
 My music project Mount Eerie is named after the actual mountain, Mt.
 Erie, that lies just south of town.
 I try to make music that feels associated with this particular place in some way, whether it’s literally described in words or just an ambiguous feeling.